BryanCrotaz/ember-tracked-effects-placeholder/README.md

 }
 ```

-In a service, use the `@effect decorator`.
-You can use this anywhere
+In a service, use the `@effect` decorator on a function property.
-but if you're using it in a route or a controller it's likely that
+You can use this anywhere but if you're using it in a route or a
-a modifier is a better solution.
+controller it's likely that a modifier is a better solution.

 Note that you must use the syntax `myMethod = () => {}` and
 not `myMethod() {}` due to the way decorators work